-Since the passage of the FAST-41, Commission staff has regularly participated in various FAST-41 working groups, including the Interagency Working Group, the Fees Working Group, and the Information Technology Working Group, as well as all meetings of the Council and of agency Chief Environmental Review Permitting Officers.
-Further, staff has assisted in the preparation of a number of FAST-41 related documents, including: Office of Management and Budget and the Council on Environmental Quality Implementation Guidance (January 13, 2017); Best Management Practices Report (January 18, 2017 and December 6, 2017); Performance Targets Report (January 18, 2017); and Quarterly Assessments (July and November 2017), and an Annual Report to Congress (April 15, 2017).
-Commission staff is also participating with the working groups set up by the Office of Management and Budget and the Council on Environmental Quality under Executive Order 13807.
+Since FAST-41 was enacted, Commission staff has attended all meetings of the Council and of agency CERPOs.
+In addition, staff has regularly participated in various FAST-41 working groups, including the Interagency Working Group, the Fees Working Group, and the Information Technology Working Group.
+Further, staff has assisted in the preparation of a number of FAST-41 related documents, including: OMB-CEQ Implementation Guidance (January 13, 2017); Best Management Practices Report (January 18, 2017); Performance Targets Report (January 18, 2017); and an Annual Report to Congress (April 15, 2017).